atiqbeenrahim/milestone-project-04/README.md

  - There are dead links on the footer on Social media Icons (Facebook, Instagram and Twitter).
  - There are no errors and warnings in the Developer console
+ - Tested using lighthouse and it passes the result
  - The page is fully responsive and has been tested using the Developer console.
+ - Tested about, bag, check out, contact, home, review and products pages in all devices.
+All working fine.
+ - There is still problems in python files which i had to avoid from following pep8 rules.
+ - Tested every functionality like Stripe, add/edit/delete products, email, contact, check out, and confirmation email.
+All working fine.
+ - Tested modal functionalities and it works fine.

+## Following device used for testing:

  #### Mobile:
   - Pixel 2